-Cavity Wall Insulation Grants are available NOW from the Government's ECO Scheme
+Cavity Wall Insulation Grants are also available from the Great British Insulation Scheme.
+Click HERE to apply.

-If your home has external cavity walls and was built between 1926 and 1983 it probably had no cavity wall insulation installed.
+If your home has external cavity walls and was built between the 1920s and the 1980s it probably had no cavity wall insulation installed.

 Cavity Wall Insulation Grant Application Form

 Cavity Wall Insulation Grants - How can I tell if my home has cavity walls?

 Cavity Wall Insulation Grants are only available for homes which were constructed with external cavity walls which were not insulated at the time of construction and have not been insulated since.

 Properties built before 1926 were normally constructed with solid walls which cannot be insulated.
 Properties built after 1st January 1983 were required under Building Regulations to have insulated cavity walls.

 Properties which cannot have cavity wall insulation installed include those with solid walls, either brick or stone, timber framed properties and those with metal cladding.

 Cavity walls are constructed with all of the bricks laid ‘end to end’ in a regular pattern.
 There is a gap, or cavity, between the external and internal skins of brickwork.